Evaluation of binary classifiers for asymptotically dependent and independent extremes: Linear Classifiers

 \subsection{Definition, Basic Properties and Inference}

-In this section, we consider a specific type of classifiers which in this paper is referred to as linear classifiers, i.e.\ classifiers of the form
+In this section, we consider a specific type of classifiers which in this paper is referred to as linear classifiers, \textit{i.e.}\ classifiers of the form

-To obtain an optimal linear classifier of $g_{\bm \theta}(\bm X;u)$, i.e.\ some weight vector $\bm \theta^*$ such that the classification risk $R(g_{\bm \theta^*})$ gets minimal, we need to impose some joint extremal dependence structure on $\bm X$ and $H$ from \eqref{eq:g_neq_u}.
+where, for notational convenience, we assume that $\bm X$ is nonnegative, i.e.\ $\bm X \in [0,\infty)^d$.
+Intuitively, these classifiers assume that each covariate -- provided that it has an effect at all --- has an amplification effect on the extremity of the event to be classified and model the strength of these effects by the weight vector $\bm \theta$.
+To obtain an optimal linear classifier of $\gu_{\bm \theta}(\bm X)$, \textit{i.e.}\ some weight vector $\bm \theta^*$ such that the extremal risk $R(g_{\bm \theta^*})$ gets minimal, we need to impose some joint extremal dependence structure on $g$ and $Y$ { which allow us to calculate $R$ from \eqref{eq:R-xi-c}.}